ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

 By using dependency injection for the separate services, unit testing is now possible to test each component in isolation.

-This project strategy allows for greater flexbility when refactoring code, and provides developers confidence that code may be tested effectively.
+This project strategy allows for greater flexibility when refactoring code, and provides developers confidence that code may be tested effectively.

 ## Opportunities for Improvement